-For purposes of this section, "Behavioral Health & Wellness professional" is defined as an ATSU employee whose official responsibilities include providing professional counseling or case management to ATSU students and who is functioning within the scope of his or her license or certification.
+For purposes of this section, "Behavioral Health & Wellness professional" is defined as an ATSU employee whose official responsibilities include providing professional counseling to ATSU 7 students and who is functioning within the scope of his or her license or certification.
 ATSU does not have pastoral counselors.